 “We have ‘sold’ the Emergency Ride Home program to our employees as free insurance… This program gives our employees the confidence to carpool, knowing that they will have a way to get home in the event of an emergency.”

 Tim Martin, Director of Safety & Training, Quality Custom Cabinetry, Inc.

 Step by Step Instructions

-1. If you qualify for the program, please enroll online or by contacting Commuter Services.
-You must be enrolled in the program prior to the date of the emergency trip.
+1. If you qualify for the program, please enroll online through Commute PA.
+You must be enrolled and tracking weekly green commute trips in Commute PA prior to the date of the emergency trip.

 2. An individual finds, coordinates and pays for their transportation trip(s).
-The commuter decides how they are transported, for example by taxi, transit, car rental or by a co-worker.
+The commuter decides how they are transported, for example by taxi, transit, Uber, Lyft, by a co-worker or car rental.
 Reimbursement is based on the receipted fare or equivalent of the IRS rate for mileage reimbursement.
 Taxi tips are reimbursed by Commuter Services.
 We ask that commuters use discretion when tipping.

-3. After the Emergency Ride Home, commuters or employers simply submit their reimbursement form and any accompanying receipts to Commuter Services by fax or mail within thirty (30) days following any trip.
+3. After the Emergency Ride Home, commuters simply sign into their Commute PA account here, find the ERH reimbursement form, click redeem and follow the directions in the email they receive.
+The ERH reimbursement form can be found in the rewards section under the “Online” category or in the “More” tab located in the top menu.
+Commuters are asked to submit their reimbursement form and any accompanying receipts to Commuter Services by fax, email or mail within thirty (30) days following any trip.
 Commuter Services may contact the commuter or employer to verify information and eligibility.
 Please allow at least 60 days for reimbursement.
-Click here for an reimbursement form.

 What is an Emergency Ride Home? *